 Groups may schedule a Dairy Farm Tour anytime.
 Please make your appointment with us at least two weeks in advance.

-Family farm tours: please call an hour ahead to book your tour!
+Family farm tours: please call ahead to book your tour!

-We use our education and agri-cation every day on the farm!
+We use our education every day on the farm!
 Farmers are business people, dedicated to producing fresh, wholesome, abundant food for Americans and the entire world.
-We provide for the welfare of our livestock, crops, land and families.
+We provide for the welfare of our livestock, crops, land, and families, too.

-Our brains and hands-on activities are designed to highlight Michigan Model K-12 objectives on a 21st century farm.
+Our hands-on activities are designed to highlight Michigan Model K-12 objectives on a 21st century farm.
 Biology: explore life cycles of crops like corn, wheat and sugar beets.
 Math: solve story problems about cows and feed nutrition or how many corn kernels are in an acre.
-Economics: use real receipts and sales records from our farm to make business decisions.
-Health: filling your plate with good food choices.
+Health: fill your plate with good food choices.
 English: create a milk mustache poster for your classroom.

-We work with teachers to customize your group’s day on the farm.
+We talk and plan with teachers to customize your students' day on the farm.

 German Heritage Baking Class